 Baby root canals attempt to salvage as much of a tooth as possible.
 So after removing any diseased or infected area, the tooth’s structure is usually kept, while supported by a crown, in order to maintain the shape of the tooth in the smile.

 It is common thought that baby teeth will eventually fall out anyways, however in this case it does not mean a tooth should automatically be extracted.
 It is better to conduct the baby root canal and to maintain the structure of the tooth.
 By doing this, it allows for other teeth in the mouth to grow and develop into the right places when permanent teeth also come in.
 Ensuring that the original tooth can be kept in its position, it will help the child retain the full function of their smile, teeth, jaw, and tongue.

 Signs that a Baby Root Canal May be Needed

 Parents should avoid trying to diagnose their children.
-Proper diagnosis requires a specially trained eye and tools from a trained dentist for kids.
+Proper diagnosis requires a specially trained eye and tools from a trained baby dentist in Johns Creek .
 However, there are some signs that can point to a possible need for a baby root canal.
 These include:

 - A child complaining of toothaches or tooth pain